The most likely, it's the message like this, with hardware ID (sometimes it's also called "hardware fingerprint"):

 - During the software activation, Artec Installation Center should be able to reach my.artec3d.com license server to download the license file, so there might be something blocking this download (proxy, etc).
 This instruction might be helpful.

-Send us the picture, which contains the fingerprint in question (for example, 1234-AB34-DC56-7890) - by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
-We will be happy to assist you with the troubleshooting.
+Our team is here to help!
+If you have any questions or issues, please send us the picture, which contains the fingerprint in question (for example, 1234-AB34-DC56-7890) - by emailing firstname.lastname@example.org or by clicking on "Submit a request" button at the bottom right side of the screen.
+We will always be happy to assist you and will get back to you as soon as we can.